 Prayed, planned, prepared?
 Check, check, and check.
 Rounded up a planning team, find a place to meet, know what refreshments will be served?
 Great!
 After fellowship and prayer requests, it is time to get to the Bible study part of the small group.
 And many a believer has learned, opening the Bible, picking a couple of verses and trying to decipher and create life applications are, well, difficult.

-With your Planning Team, look at the needs of the women in your group and find Gospel centered Bible study material that can help to fit those needs.
+With your Planning Team, look at the needs of the women in your group and find Gospel-centered Bible study material that can help to fit those needs.
 Don’t know where to look?
 There are a ton of Women’s Bible Study Materials on Amazon.
+A few studies that I can personally recommend follow.

-I recently led a small group on the Red Hot Faith study and found it enjoyable.
+I once led a small group on the Red Hot Faith study and we found it enjoyable.

 Red Hot Faith: Lessons from a Lukewarm Church

-I have my eye on Wonderstruch by Margaret Feinberg for another small group study.
+Wonderstruck by Margaret Feinberg would be great for a small group study.

 Wonderstruck by Margaret Feinberg